DAOresear-ch/ideas/dvf.md

 ## Market

-What is the purpose of the DAO and/or any products or services it offers?
+What is the purpose of the DAO and/or any products or services it offers? (use case)

-What is the target market? (use case)
+What is the target market? (users)

-How fast is the market growing? (how many people want what the DAO does or is)
+How fast is the market growing? (is user adoption increasing)

 Who else is in this market?
-- What are the alteratives to get the same features/services as this DAO?
+- What alteratives are available to get the same features/services as this DAO?
 - Are there other DAOs in this market?

 Where does this project stand relative to other projects in the market? (leader or follower)